software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/4/Exercise_2.md

 newtype SetInt = SetInt { unSetInt :: Set Int } deriving (Eq, Show)
 ````

 Now we could go ahead and specifically test `Set Int` by implementing `Arbitrary` on our new type `SetInt`.
 This has the extra overhead of packing and unpacking the type, however it gives us the advantage of being able to add our own random integer generation `intListGen`.
-We decided that the numbers created whilst usefull were not satisfactory, so we wanted to generate larger numbers.
-To do this we use `choose (minBound, maxBound)` to pick any valid integer and then recursively build a list.
+We decided that the numbers created whilst useful were not satisfactory, so we wanted to generate larger numbers.
+To do this we use `choose (minBound, maxBound)`, to pick any valid integer, and then recursively build a list.
 In our instance of `Arbitrary` we use `oneof` to call either arbitraryListGen or arbitraryListGen.

 ````haskell
 instance Arbitrary SetInt where